dseguy/php-error-messages/messages/only-variables-can-be-passed-by-reference.rst

 + Remove the reference from the called method signature.

-In previous PHP versions, this error message used to be :ref:`only-variables-can-be-passed-by-reference`.
+In more recent PHP versions, this error message is now :ref:`only-variables-should-be-passed-by-reference`.